sglavoie/sglavoie.github.io-source/content/automation/0010_number_of_paths_in_a_grid.md

 Slug: number-of-paths-in-a-grid-or-in-life
 Authors: Sébastien Lavoie
 Summary: Finding one's way in life is not easy because there are so many paths we can take at any moment.
 Here is a way to look at it mathematically!
+Description: Finding one's way in life is not easy because there are so many paths we can take at any moment.
+Here is a way to look at it mathematically!

 How would you go about determining the number of possible paths in a grid of size _n_ if your initial position is at the top left corner and